bluekeyes/sphinx-javalink/README.rst

 - When linking to methods, only the types of arguments may be specified.
   Specifying argument names will produce incorrect results.
 - All references are created as ``literal`` nodes.
-- Finding references in large jars and in class paths with many entries is slow.

 Requirements
 ============